httpwg/http-extensions/draft-ietf-httpbis-connect-tcp.md

 ## Latency optimizations

-When using this specification in HTTP/2 or HTTP/3, clients MAY start sending TCP stream content optimistically, subject to flow control limits ({{!RFC9113, Section 5.2}})({{!RFC9000, Section 4.1}}).
+When using this specification in HTTP/2 or HTTP/3, clients MAY start sending TCP stream content optimistically, subject to flow control limits ({{Section 5.2 of !RFC9113}} or {{Section 4.1 of !RFC9000}}).
 Proxies MUST buffer this "optimistic" content until the TCP stream becomes writable, and discard it if the TCP connection fails.
 (This "optimistic" behavior is not permitted in HTTP/1.1 because it would prevent reuse of the connection after an error response such as "407 (Proxy Authentication Required)".)

 Servers that host a proxy under this specification MAY offer support for TLS early data in accordance with {{!RFC8470}}.
 Clients MAY send "connect-tcp" requests in early data, and MAY include "optimistic" TCP content in early data (in HTTP/2 and HTTP/3).
 At the TLS layer, proxies MAY ignore, reject, or accept the `early_data` extension ({{!RFC8446, Section 4.2.10}}).
 At the HTTP layer, proxies MAY process the request immediately, return a "425 (Too Early)" response ({{!RFC8470, Section 5.2}}), or delay some or all processing of the request until the handshake completes.
 For example, a proxy with limited anti-replay defenses might choose to perform DNS resolution of the `target_host` when a request arrives in early data, but delay the TCP connection until the TLS handshake completes.